3745-77-02 Prohibition and applicability.

 (C) Exemptions.

-(1) All sources listed in paragraph (B) of this rule that are not major sources, affected sources, or solid waste incineration units required to obtain a permit pursuant to section 129(e) of the Act, are exempt from the obligation to obtain a Title V permit unless required to do so under rules promulgated by the administrator.
-Any such exempt source may opt to apply for a Title V permit under these rules.
+(1) All sources listed in paragraph (B) of this rule that are not major sources, affected sources, or solid waste incineration units required to obtain a permit pursuant to Section 129(e) of the act, are exempt from the obligation to obtain a Title V permit unless required to do so under rules promulgated by the administrator.

-(2) In the case of nonmajor sources subject to a standard or other requirement promulgated under either section 111 or 112 of the Act after July 21, 1992.
-In the event the administrator decides not to exempt such sources from the requirement to obtain a Title V permit, such nonmajor sources shall become subject to the permitting requirements in accordance with the standard or other requirement adopted by the administrator.
+(2) In the case of nonmajor sources subject to a standard or other requirement promulgated under either Section 111 or 112 of the act after July 21, 1992, such nonmajor sources shall become subject to the Title V permitting requirements if so required by the standard or other requirement adopted by the administrator.

-(3) Sources in the following source categories are exempted from the obligation to obtain a Title V permit under these rules:
+(3) Sources in any of the following source categories are exempted from the obligation to obtain a Title V permit under this chapter:

 (4) Synthetic minor sources.
 Synthetic minor sources are exempted from the requirement for a Title V permit and all other requirements of this chapter.